 As well as knowing the subject content well, teachers are aware that they need to know the pedagogical knowledge or how best to teach the content.
 They also need to know the common misconceptions and how best to prevent and address them.
-This can be done by modelling (explaining and using worked examples) questioning, differentiation and scaffolding.
+This can be done by modelling (explaining and using worked examples) questioning, and scaffolding.
 Once pupils are working, it is vital that they are given adequate time for guided and independent practice.
+During this stage, teachers must identify the key knowledge and skills children find difficult and provide opportunities for 'deliberate practice' to allow children to 'over-learn' and therefore retain the knowledge/skills in their long-term memory.